MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-overview.md

 * [Modify the module CSS](../css-override-files.md)
 * [Extend a module's view](extend-theme.md) to change the rendered HTML layout
 * [Extend a module's definition file](extend-theme.md) to add or remove configuration fields or data actions
 * [Override a starter kit component](theme-component-override.md).
-The starter kit contains a set of components that can be overridden.
+The starter kit contains a set of components that can be overridden

 If deeper changes are needed to a module such as business logic then a starter kit module can be cloned into a new custom module.
 More details are provided below as to which option is best for various requirements.